JMMP-Group/NEMO_validation/README.md

 # NEMO_validation
 Scripts for validation of Coastal Ocean NEMO output.

+There are currently two components to these analyses given here:
+* Assessment against a global dataset (EN4) of temperature and salinity profiles.
+The workflow computes in "profile space" - extracting synthetic profiles from the simulation to match the observations and then computing statistics and metrics between the observed and simulated profile datasets.

+* Assessment against a dataset of tidegauge sealevel timeseries:
+The workflow computes in "tideguage space" - extracting synthetic tidegauge timeseries from the simulation to match the observations and then computing statistics and metrics between the observed and simulated timeseries datasets.

-This is split into a number of sections with corresponding directories:
+The scripts are split into a number of sections with corresponding directories:
 ```
 EN4_preprocessing
 EN4_processing